A 501(c)(3) Veteran Recovery Initiative

 Ukraine’s largest program addressing veterans suffering from PTS — delivering structured recovery since 2023.

-Ukrainian Action Heroes is one of the first dedicated organizations delivering structured PTS recovery programming directly to Ukrainian veterans.
-Their program brings injured soldiers to rehabilitation environments where expert psychologists, group therapy, adaptive sports, and mindfulness activities combine into a clinically grounded recovery experience.
+Ukrainian Action Heroes was founded by an American Peace Corps volunteer who served in Ukraine from 2002 to 2004.
+It is among the first organizations dedicated to delivering structured PTSD recovery programming directly to Ukrainian veterans.
+The program brings injured soldiers into supportive rehabilitation environments where expert psychologists, group therapy, adaptive sports, and mindfulness practices are integrated into a clinically grounded recovery experience.

 Their track record — including expanded adaptive programming for veterans with amputations launched in 2025 — provides VBI with a proven clinical foundation, deep cultural fluency with Ukrainian soldiers, and a trusted referral network that ensures every cohort is filled with veterans who are genuinely ready for recovery.